Lois Lane: Red Tornado

 In the second Apokoliptian invasion of Earth 2, Lois and Kara are reunited, after Kara and Huntress return to Earth 2 from Prime Earth.
 Lois, along with Kara, Val, Huntress, Batman and other heroes, fights against the armies of Apokolips and new villains appearing across Earth 2.
 While searching for Huntress beneath the fire pits of Earth 2 in DeSaad's cloning facility, Lois, Val, Kara and Batman found the real Superman who has been held captive for five years.
 He was revived by DeSaad and was used as the genetic source for the Kryptonian clones.
 The extraction of his DNA corrupted his body leaving him without any powers.
 Lois and Superman reunite briefly, before he sacrificed himself one last time, destroying the Parademon facilities using his corrupt DNA.
 After Superman's death, Lois gave Kara the symbol from his uniform, which was then worn by Kara in remembrance.

 In the final days of Earth 2, Lois' instincts as a journalist lead her to attempt to preserve and record the history and stories of Earth 2 in her large memory bank in the hope that someday, someone will read the data and rebuild this world.
 After the destruction of Earth 2, Lois and the remaining civilians and heroes of Earth 2 relocated to a new world.

 The writer of Earth 2, Tom Taylor, specifically resurrected Lois Lane on Earth 2 after he was told to kill off the character in the Injustice comic series.
 Taylor stated "bringing Lois in was quite a personal thing, because having to do such horrible, horrible things to her in Injustice, the first thing I asked when I got on the book was if I could bring back Lois.
 Then it was just a matter of working out exactly how."
 Taylor received "Women in Refrigerators" criticism for his Injustice comic stories.
 Bringing back Lois as Red Tornado was Taylor's way to "unfridge" Lois.
 As Taylor noted, in Lois' first appearance as Red Tornado, Lois literally came out of a blue refrigerator.
 Other reasons for bringing back Lois involve Superman, Taylor commented "While evil bastard Superman is out there killing and maiming and destroying, I wanted Lois to exist as the counterpoint to this.
 She's the beating heart at the center.
 She's the good Ying to Superman's evil Yang.
 Where there's Lois, there's hope."

-Nicola Scott, the long-time artist on Earth 2, on drawing Red Tornado Lois, "I wanted Lois to be Lois, despite the fact that she's metal.
+Nicola Scott, the artist on Earth 2, described drawing Red Tornado Lois: "I wanted Lois to be Lois, despite the fact that she's metal.
 I wanted to make sure she looked really feminine and really beautiful, so all she'd need is a flesh coating and a wig and she'd be good to go."